Awkward 10 Introvert Problems they won’t Speak of!

 7. Can’t tell people off

-It’s hard to tell people off, especially when you are nervous of speaking altogether.
+It’s hard to tell people off, especially when you are nervous about speaking altogether.
 This is a serious downside of being an introvert.

 Introverts simply cannot say ‘NO!’ to something as they are too afraid to defend their argument.
 They are even wary of starting an argument let alone putting across their opinions.

-Due to this, introverts often end up agreeing to things that they don’t always approve of, doing favors that they don’t want to do and often get piled up with unnecessary tasks.
+Due to this, introverts often end up agreeing to things that they don’t always approve of, doing favors that they don’t want to do, and often getting piled up with unnecessary tasks.

 Another drawback of this is that they cannot tell an annoying person to scoot off.
 They end up listening to tall tales and other crap told by annoying people.